mwittig/thing-it-node/README.md

 tin run
 ```

-The output should now look like
+The output should look like

     Running [thing-it-node] from Default Options.